Eddie Matney: Business

 Matney co-owned and operated the Stockbridge Cafe in the Berkshires of Massachusetts.
 In 1986, he moved to Arizona to open the restaurant Steamers in Phoenix.
 His next restaurant, Eddie's Grill, opened in 1988.
 In September 1998, with his wife Jennifer Blank-Matney as his partner, he opened another restaurant, Eddie Matney's.
 Matney then opened Wild Noodles, a fast casual restaurant which developed into a nationwide franchise with 20 outlets by 2007, but subsequently failed and is no longer in business.
 In 2006, Chef Eddie partnered with NBA player Amar'e Stoudemire to open Stoudemire's Downtown.
 Matney's restaurant, Eddie's House, opened in May 2008 in Scottsdale.
 Matney owns and operates a catering company under the Eddie's House name.

 Television

-Matney a contributor to Your Life A to Z, which airs daily on KTVK.
+Matney is a contributor to Your Life A to Z, which airs daily on KTVK.
 He has also appeared on The Early Show on CBS and "The Today Show" on NBC.